On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

 There are a number of interesting properties for the graphs constructed above.
 First, each of the edges in the graph $G_1$ corresponds uniquely to an edge in $G$ that has at least one end in $V_1$.
 Thus, without creating any confusion, we will simply say that the edge is in the graph $G$ or in the graph $G_1$.
 Second, because of the assumptions we made on the graph $G$, the graph $G_1$ is a simple and connected graph.
 In consequence, the graph $G_2$ is also a simple and connected graph.
 Finally, because each edge in $G_1$ corresponds to an edge in $G$ that has at least one end in $V_1$, and because each vertex in $V_1$ has degree 3, every edge in $G_1$ is subdivided into at least two segment edges in $G_2$.

 Now in the labeled subdivision graph $G_2$, pair the segment edge labeled $(e_0e_i)$ with the segment edge labeled $(e_ie_0)$ for all segment edges (note that $(e_0e_i)$ is a segment edge from the edge $e_0$ in $G_1$ and that $(e_ie_0)$ is a segment edge from the edge $e_i$ in $G_1$).
 By the above remarks, this is a perfect pairing $\cal P$ of the edges in $G_2$.
-Now with this edge pairing $\cal P$ in $G_2$, and with the cographic matroid $(E_{G_2}, \Im_{G_2})$ for the graph $G_2$, we call Gabow and Stallmann's algorithm \cite{gabow} for the cographic matroid parity problem.
-The algorithm produces a maximum edge subset $P$ in $\Im_{G_2}$ that, for each segment edge $(e_0e_i)$ in $G_2$, either contains both $(e_0e_i)$ and $(e_ie_0)$, or contains neither of $(e_0e_i)$ and $(e_ie_0)$.
+Now with this edge pairing $\cal P$ in $G_2$, and with the cographic matroid $(E_{G_2}, \Im_{G_2})$ for the graph $G_2$, we call Gabow and Xu's algorithm \cite{gabow-96-efficient-matroid-intersection} for the cographic matroid parity problem.
+The algorithm produces a maximum edge subset $M$ in $\Im_{G_2}$ that, for each segment edge $(e_0e_i)$ in $G_2$, either contains both $(e_0e_i)$ and $(e_ie_0)$, or contains neither of $(e_0e_i)$ and $(e_ie_0)$.

-\begin{lemma} From the edge subset $P$ in $\Im_{G_2}$ constructed above, a $T_{G[V_2]}$-tree for the graph $G$ whose $V_1$-adjacency matching number is $\mu(G)$ can be constructed in time $O(m \alpha(n))$, where $n$ and $m$ are the number of vertices and the number of edges, respectively, of the graph $G$.
+\begin{lemma} From the edge subset $M$ in $\Im_{G_2}$ constructed above, a $G[V_2]$-spanning tree for the graph $G$ with a $V_1$-adjacency matching number $\nu(G)$ can be constructed in time $O(m \alpha(n))$, where $n$ and $m$ are the number of vertices and the number of edges, respectively, of the original graph $G$.